10 September 2025

 How to apply for equipment finance

-1. Complete Savvy’s online form
+1. Complete our online form

 2. Upload your documents

-3. We'll assess your profile
+3. We'll review your profile

 4. Finalise your application

-5. Sign the contract and access your funds
+5. Sign and access funds

 Can I claim part of my equipment finance deal as a tax deduction?